rhsin/reddit-inertia/README.md

 ## Mobile support
-This app uses a responsive grid to cater to differt devices & sizes.
+This app uses a responsive grid to cater to different devices & sizes.

 ## Built with